stibbons1990/hex/docs/blog/posts/2024-12-31-migrating-unifi-controller-to-kubernetes.md

 to migrate the current site from the old controller to the new UniFi Network Application.

-## December 2024 Update to v10
+## December 2025 Update to v10

-Updating ther UniFi Network application across minor versions was a simple operation, performed twice (from 9.0.114 to 9.3.45 and then to 9.4.19 only two days later) when [Migration to new ISP](./2025-04-12-kubernetes-homelab-server-with-ubuntu-server-24-04-octavo.md#migration-to-new-isp), without it beeing deemed worth documenting the process.
+Updating ther UniFi Network application across minor versions was a simple operation, performed twice (from 9.0.114 to 9.3.45 and then to 9.4.19 only two days later) when [Migration to new ISP](./2025-04-12-kubernetes-homelab-server-with-ubuntu-server-24-04-octavo.md#migration-to-new-isp), without it being deemed worth documenting the process.

 Updating the UniFi Network application from 9.4.19 to the v10.x branch is a much more significant platform shift, thus worth documenting in more detail.
 As of late December